frosemond/javaclassmembers/README.md

 ## Instructor

-The instructor's name is Scott Dossey
+The instructor's name is Felicia Rosemond

 ## Students

-* Test student 1
+* Felicia Rosemond